Tinamou: Mythology

 Tinamous have established themselves in the folklore and histories of the indigenous people of South America and Central America.
 Forest tribes of Brazil and Colombia believe the jaguar imitates the call of the great tinamou in order to track and eat it.
 A tale from the Guahibo Indians tells of a young man traveling by canoe who tried to locate a calling tinamou.
-As he approached the bank he became suspicious at the harshness of the call and backed away just as a jaguar burst out of the vegetation.
+As he approached the bank, he became suspicious of the harshness of the call and backed away just as a jaguar burst out of the vegetation.

 Panamanian tradition states that after the "Great Flood", the great tinamou grew frightened of the bright colors in the rainbow.
 He flew away from the rainbow, the ark, and the rest of the animals, heading for the darkest part of the forest, where he has remained ever since.

-A Brazilian legend explains of the separation of the red-winged tinamou and the undulated tinamou.
+A Brazilian legend explains the separation of the red-winged tinamou and the undulated tinamou.
 The story starts off with how inseparable the two birds were, as they did everything together.
-One day they got into an argument and split up.
-The undulated tinamou went into the deepest dark of the forest, and the red-winged tinamou wanting to be different went to the grassy plains.
-One day, the undulated tinamou was feeling sad and lonely, went to the forest's edge and called his old friend.
+One day, they got into an argument and split up.
+The undulated tinamou went into the deepest dark of the forest, and the red-winged tinamou, wanting to be different, went to the grassy plains.
+One day, the undulated tinamou was feeling sad and lonely, so he went to the forest's edge and called his old friend.
 "Shall we make up?" he cries.
 The red-winged tinamou responds with "What me, never again".
 This story is meant to show that they are often heard but seldom seen.

 Introduction and translocation

-During the 20th century there were numerous attempts to introduce or reintroduce tinamous to various parts of the world.
+During the 20th century, there were numerous attempts to introduce or reintroduce tinamous to various parts of the world.
 The red-winged tinamou has been reintroduced to the state of Rio de Janeiro, Brazil, where its wild population was hunted to extermination at the turn of the 20th century.
-France, Germany, and Hungary have all, unsuccessfully, attempted to introduce them into their countryside.
+France, Germany, and Hungary have all unsuccessfully attempted to introduce them into their countryside.

 There have been several unsuccessful attempts to introduce tinamous to the United States.
 In Oregon, between 1966 and 1974, 473 ornate tinamous and 110 red-winged tinamou were brought in.
 In 1966 and 1971, Florida introduced 128 spotted nothura.
 In 1969, 47 and 136 spotted nothura were introduced to Alabama and Texas.
 1970 saw Colorado and Oklahoma introducing 164 and 100 Darwin's nothura respectively.
 In 1971, Nebraska brought 256 elegant crested tinamou, and California introduced 217 in 1969, and 1200 between 1971 and 1977.
 The 1885 introduction of Chilean tinamou to Easter Island was successful, though the population has not prospered since Chimango caracaras were introduced in 1928.